East London, South Africa

-East London (eMonti; Oos-Londen) is a city on the southeastern coast of South Africa, in the Buffalo City Metropolitan Municipality, Eastern Cape Province.
+East London (eMonti; Oos-Londen), officially KuGompo City since February 2026, is a city on the southeastern coast of South Africa, in the Buffalo City Metropolitan Municipality, Eastern Cape Province.
 The city lies on the Indian Ocean coast, largely between the Buffalo River and the Nahoon River, and hosts the country's only river port.
 As of 2011, East London had a population of over 267,000 with over 755,000 in the surrounding metropolitan area.

 History

 Early history

 John Bailie, one of the 1820 Settlers, surveyed the Buffalo River mouth and founded the town in 1836.
 There is a memorial on Signal Hill commemorating the event.

 The city formed around the only river port in South Africa and was originally known as Port Rex.
 Later it was renamed London in honour of the capital city of the United Kingdom, hence the name East London.
 This settlement on the West Bank was the nucleus of the town of East London, which was elevated to city status in 1914.

-During the early to mid-19th century frontier wars between the British settlers and the local Xhosa inhabitants, East London served as a supply port to service the military headquarters at nearby King William's Town, about 50 km away.
+During the early to mid-19th century frontier wars between the British settlers and the local Xhosa inhabitants, East London served as a supply port to service the military headquarters at nearby King William's Town (now Qonce), about 50 km away.
 A British fort, Fort Glamorgan, was built on the West Bank in 1847, and annexed to the Cape Colony that same year.
 This fort is one of a series of British-built forts, including Fort Murray, Fort White, Fort Cox, Fort Hare, Fort Jackson and Fort Beaufort, in the border area that became known as British Kaffraria.

 With later development of the port came the settlement of permanent residents, including German settlers, most of whom were bachelors.
 These settlers were responsible for German names of some towns in the vicinity of East London such as Stutterheim and Berlin.
 Today, German surnames such as Gehring, Salzwedel and Peinke are still common in East London, but the descendants of the settlers rapidly became Anglicised.

 The existing port, in the mouth of the Buffalo River, adjoining the Indian Ocean, began operating in 1870.
 In 1872, the Cape Colony, under the leadership of its first Prime Minister John Molteno, attained a degree of independence from Britain.
 The new government merged the three neighbouring settlements of East London, East London East and Panmure in 1873, forming the core of the current municipality, and in 1876 it began construction on the region's railway lines, commencing on the river's east bank.
 At the same time, it began construction of the East London harbour.
 This new infrastructure rapidly accelerated development of the area into today's thriving city of East London.